cs-ahmed/CTFd/README.md

 ## Prep

-1. Run the `docker_ubuntu.sh` script in this repo:
+1. Run the `setup4ssh.sh` script in this repo:
 `sudo ./setup4ssh.sh`

 2. Edit the `hostname` line in the `docker-compose-production.yml` file to match the hostname you have defined to point to your server.